North Africa: Historic movements

 After migrating to North Africa in the 1st millennium BC, Semitic Phoenician settlers from the Levant established over 300 coastal colonies throughout the region and built a powerful empire that controlled most of the region from the 8th century BC until the middle of the 2nd century BC.

 Several waves of Arab migrations to the Maghreb began in the 7th century, including the migration of the Banu Hilal and the Banu Sulaym westward into the Maghreb in the eleventh century, which introduced Arab culture and language to the countryside.
 Historians mark their movement as a critical moment in the Arabization of North Africa.
 As Arab nomads spread, the territories of the local Berber tribes were moved and shrank.
 The Zenata were pushed to the west and the Kabyles were pushed to the north.
 The Berbers took refuge in the mountains whereas the plains were Arabized.
 This heavily shifted the demographics of the Maghreb.

 The trans-Saharan slave trade resulted in increased levels of sub-Saharan African ancestry in North Africa.
 The Haratin are commonly perceived as an endogamous group of former slaves or descendants of slaves.
+Other sources have attributed their origin to ancient populations that inhabited the Saharan region.